GithubUserAccountAmazing/the-amari-project/README.md

 - A trained face model that uses more than the reccommended amount of 3-5 images will produce faces more similar to the original faces on average.

  <br>

+The default imagenet_templates were used during training and I am currently uncertain how modifying these prompts would alter the trained model.

 It is unknown currently how an increase in training time would influence the results for the 3 training groups.
 I may in the future add more time to each group and post the results.